ROSUVASTATIN- rosuvastatin calcium tablet, film coated

 • The dosage range for rosuvastatin tablets are 5 mg to 40 mg orally once daily.

-• The recommended dose of rosuvastatin tablets depends on a patient’s indication for usage, LDLC, and individual risk for cardiovascular events.
+• The recommended dose of rosuvastatin tablets depends on a patient’s indication for usage, LDLC, and individual risk for CV events.

 2.3 Recommended Dosage in Pediatric Patients